 You can make it easy for users to find your core Google Workspace services by creating custom web addresses (URL) for each service.
 For example, with a custom address, users can sign in to their Gmail account at mail.example.com instead of the longer default address mail.google.com/a/example.com.
 You can create custom addresses in your primary and secondary domains for services, including Gmail, Calendar, Sites, and others.

 If you purchased your domain from a Google partner when you signed up for Google Workspace, you don't need to create custom addresses for your Gmail, Calendar, Drive, Sites, and Groups for Business services.
 We've customized these addresses for you.

-Customize a Google service address
+Customize a service address

-- Click Save changes.
+- Click Save.

-- Click I've completed these steps.
+- In the Admin console, click I've completed these steps.

 If you get an error message, check the following:

 - The custom URL may be in use as a customized Google Sites address.
 For details, go to Map a new URL to your Google site.

 - You entered duplicate URLs.